BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 ## Is Blockchain Right for Me?

-If you want to transact bitcoins, then obviously blockchain is right for you.
+If you want to transact bitcoin, then obviously blockchain is right for you.
 However, more widely, blockchain has become a popular buzz-word even though it's not a magic bullet for all technical problems.
 With that said, there are many specific situations where